 Mon–Fri 6:30–9am, Saturday 9-11am

-(doors lock one hour before close, no exceptions — last savasana ten minutes before close)
+(doors lock one hour before close, no exceptions — if students are finishing before the last hour, studio may close 5-10 min before the last hour — last savasana ten minutes before close)

 (fee adjustments are available when possible for those who need assistance — students take 10% off all monthly fees)

-*Students are expected to try and maintain a full-week practice schedule, but are required to practice in the center at least three times per week.
-Students who can not maintain a 3x-per-week schedule will be accepted on a case-by-case basis.
+*Students are expected to try and maintain a full 6-day practice schedule, but are required to practice in the center at least three times per week.
+Students who can not maintain a 3x-per-week schedule will not be granted membership.

-That’s right!
-“Tui Na” is a traditional yet progressive form of hands-on Chinese bodywork that includes soft tissue manipulations, stretching, and cupping, and has been used for centuries to treat conditions both physical and mental.
+“Tui Na” massage is a traditional yet progressive form of hands-on Chinese bodywork that includes soft tissue manipulations, stretching, and cupping, and has been used for centuries to treat conditions both physical and mental.
 One might think of it as “Chinese sports medicine.”

 Times: By appointment only

 We are located in a quaint cottage setting near the intersection of Cortelyou Rd. and E 19th.
-Please call, text, or email for exact location.
+Exact address is provided after signing up.

 929-251-3831 / email@example.com